adicu/Courses/README.md

 ### Running
 1. Run `laika` in project root.

+This will run both unit and integration tests.

 # Docker
 The current `Dockerfile` included will create a data only container